publcif/ImgCIFHandler.jl/README.md

 ## Installation

-To install this package, at the Julia package prompt (reached by typing `]` at the Julia prompt) type `add ImgCIFHandler.jl`.
+To install this package, at the Julia package prompt (reached by typing `]` at the Julia prompt) type `add ImgCIFHandler`.

 # Use